alex-stewart/the-goblin-cave/docs/game/timeline.md

 # Timeline

+## Goblin Day 4

+Humblebrug spends the day in the cave making 11 beds of mud and moss.

+The large group of goblins returns back to the cave with two goats in their net.
+Spraynard does not return.
+The goblins get together and perform their sacrificial ritual, killing the goats and spilling the guts into the spawning pool.
+The pool bubbles and glows.
+The goblins butcher the two goats, and salvage 2 goat furs, 12 goat bones, 2 goat skulls and 16 food units of raw goat meat.
+After a busy day, the goblins have little time left to tend to the mushrooms.
+There is little required tending today and the goblins harvest nothing.

 ## Goblin Day 3

 The larger group of goblins gather sticks and rocks from the woods and spend the day making some crude goblin hammers.
 They harvest 2 food units of mushrooms from the patch.